michellejm/mapping_arch_urban_hums/Tutorials/06Georeferencing.md

-# Tutorial 2: Georeferencing a scanned paper map
+# Georeferencing a scanned paper map

-This is an exercise in two parts, so it may extend into Tutorial 3.
+This is an exercise in two parts.
 First we will georeference an historical map and then we will make a vector dataset from the raster file.
+This is a slightly longer tutorial, but very useful for projects with any kind of historical component.

 ## Part 1 - Georeferencing